Long Weekend Getaway to Te Anau

 - Your YHA membership: Plenty of activity providers offer a YHA discount so if you’re not already a member, make sure you sign up before embarking on your weekend getaway to Te Anau.

 We've put together two itinerary options to help you experience the best of Fiordland.
 The first, the cruisy one, is for those that like to travel at a slower pace and not break too much of a sweat while exploring.
 The second, the active one, is for those with ants in their pants that love to explore under their own steam.
-Or if you're a little of both pick your favourites and do a little of both!
+Or if you're a little of both pick your favourites and do a combination.

-The Cruisy itinerary
+The Cruisy Itinerary

 Start off with the scenic drive to Milford Sound, allow a good couple of hours so you can stop along the way and take in the scenery.
 Wherever you stop your car beware of cheeky Kea (NZ Mountain parrots) coming to investigate your car, and its contents.
 They are particularly interested in windscreen wipers!